 The role of Employers Agent in Construction

-Posted by Daria Tkach, Recruitment Consultant on Sunday, October 23, 2022
+Posted by Daria Tkach, Senior Recruitment Consultant on Sunday, October 23, 2022

 The role of Employers Agent (EA) is extremely important in the Construction industry; however, many do not know what defines an Employers Agent or what the role actually involves.
 In this article, I will guide you through this job role.

 An Employers Agent role is to act on the behalf of the client as the Contract Administrator for Design and Build (D&B) Contracts, undertaking the role of Lead Consultant, Project Manager and Cost Consultant.
 Therefore, Employers Agent job opportunities could be suited towards recently qualified Chartered Quantity or Building Surveyors and Project Managers.

 The Employers Agent is responsible for ensuring the works are undertaken to the clients’ required standards in relation to quality control and cost management.
 For candidates who are considering starting a career as an Employers Agent, gaining exposure to experience with contract administration, Design & Build and JCT contracts is desirable from a potential employer’s point of view.

 Key responsibilities undertaken by an Employer’s Agent include:

 - Developing the project brief and assembling the project delivery team.

 - Procuring necessary consultancy services to develop a project to planning submission/tender.
 Preparation of robust and accurate tender and contract packages.

 - Undertaking various forms of tender processes.

 - The ability to analyse and review Contractor/Developer and Designer proposals and ensure that the Employer’s Requirements are fulfilled.